Serialization

 Program.onUserModified.subscribe(handleUserModified);

-function handleUserModified(user: Program.User) { }Enums Serialization
+function handleUserModified(user: Program.User) { }NOTE

 Enums are marshalled as numbers for better performance, while additional name <-> index mappings are emitted on the JavaScript side for convenience.